francccisss/zensearch/README.md

 ### Disclaimer
-User's will have take to full responsibility in the event that they will be blocked by a website author, so make sure you're crawling a website that would generally accept web crawlers and has a rate-limiting mechanism in their services, I have implemented a rudimentary rate-limiter for the crawler in `crawler/page_navigator.go` file called `requestDelay()`.
+User will have take to full responsibility in the event that they will be blocked by a website author, so make sure you're crawling a website that would generally accept web crawlers and has a rate-limiting mechanism in their services, I have implemented a rudimentary rate-limiter for the crawler in `crawler/page_navigator.go` file called `requestDelay()`.

 ```